A-Henriquez/Portfolio/README.md

 ### Early 2024

-This folder contains a collection of beginner to intermediate coding projects, focusing on problem-solving, game development, and GUI applications.
+This folder contains a collection of beginner coding projects, focusing on problem-solving, game development, and GUI applications.
 These projects allowed me to develop my coding skills and build a foundation for more advanced work.

 ##### Projects Overview:
 1. **Sudoku Solver**